micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-40-rashi_en.md

 ### passuk 23
 <b>The chief butler did not remember.</b> On that day.
 <b>But forgot him.</b> Afterwards.
-Because Yossef depended on him to remember him it necessitated his remaining imprisoned for two years, as is stated: “Fortunate is the man who has made God his trust, and has not turned to the arrogant.”
+Because Yoseif depended on him to remember him it necessitated his remaining imprisoned for two years, as is stated: “Fortunate is the man who has made God his trust, and has not turned to the arrogant.”
 [I.e.,] and does not put his trust in the Egyptians who are called arrogant.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY